svensesen/TimingLPNFSS/README.md

 Verify-ProbExperiment: Contains code testing the running time of the VERIFY-PROB function

-Furthermore, the Paper Graphs folder stores the PNP's and DFA's used by the experiments, the Results folder contains the experimental results and the Testing Graphs folder contains graphs used for testing
+Furthermore, the Paper Graphs folder stores the PNP's and DFA's used by the experiments, the Results folder contains the experimental results and the Testing Graphs folder contains graphs used for testing.